SagePoint Behavioral Health

 We accept most commercial insurance plans.
 We also accept most PPO plans, as well as Private-Pay, and can work with your insurance company to get a Single Case Agreement if we are out-of network with your plan.

-Day Treatment and Intensive Outpatient Care
+Build Skills in Day Treatment and Intensive Outpatient Care

-Access to Care and Case Management Services
+Access Care and Ongoing Support

 Center Overview